disorderedmaterials/dissolve/docs/examples/benzene/step1.md

 Time to make it a little prettier!
 We'll assign a standard forcefield to it, and optimise the geometry:

+> You can filter forcefields by keywords in name and description by using the filter box at the top-right of the forcefield selection controls.
+{: .tip}

 > Species &#8680; Add Forcefield Terms
 {: .action .action_menu}
 > From the available forcefields choose `OPLSAA2005/Aromatics` and click _Next_{: .text-green-100}
 {: .step}
-> We will use the default _Determine atom types for all atoms_ option to add atom types for every atom in the species, so click _Next_{: .text-green-100}.
+> We will use the default _Determine atom types for all atoms_ option to add atom types for every atom in the species, so click _Next_{: .text-green-100}
 {: .step}
-> There will be no conflicts with existing atom types as there are no atom types already defined, so click _Next_{: .text-green-100}.
+> There will be no conflicts with existing atom types as there are no atom types already defined, so click _Next_{: .text-green-100}
 {: .step}
-> For the intramolecular terms we want to assign them and reduce to master terms (the default settings) so click _Next_{: .text-green-100} to proceed.
+> For the intramolecular terms we want to assign them and reduce to master terms (the default settings) so click _Next_{: .text-green-100} to proceed
 {: .step}
-> There will be no conflicts with existing master terms, so click _Finish_{: .text-green-100} to exit the wizard.
+> There will be no conflicts with existing master terms, so click _Finish_{: .text-green-100} to exit the wizard {: .step}
-{: .step}
 > Click the "medic" icon in the species viewer toolbar - ![Medic - Geometry optimise the current species](../icons/viewer_medic.png)
 {: .action .action_mouse}